8 min read

 Klondike Solitaire: The Classic

-Klondike is what most people mean when they say "solitaire."
-You're working with a single 52-card deck.
-The setup gives you seven tableau columns with cards dealt in a staircase pattern (one card in the first column, two in the second, and so on).
-Only the top card of each column is face-up.
+Klondike uses one 52-card deck.
+The setup gives you seven tableau columns with cards dealt in a staircase pattern, and only the top card of each column starts face-up.

-Your job?
-Build four foundation piles, one for each suit, starting with Ace and going up to King.
-On the tableau, you stack cards in alternating colors (red on black, black on red) in descending order.
-When you run out of moves, you draw from the stockpile, typically one or three cards at a time depending on your settings.
+Your job is to build four foundation piles, one for each suit, from Ace to King.
+On the tableau, you stack cards in alternating colors in descending order.
+When you run out of moves, you draw from the stockpile, typically one or three cards at a time depending on the version.

 Spider Solitaire: The Brain Burner

-Spider Solitaire plays by different rules entirely.
-You're dealing with two full decks (104 cards) spread across ten tableau columns.
-Instead of building up on foundations, you build down on the tableau itself.
-Your goal is to create complete sequences from King down to Ace, all in the same suit.
-Once you complete a sequence, it disappears from the board.
+Spider Solitaire uses two full decks, or 104 cards, spread across ten tableau columns.
+Instead of building up foundations, you build down in the tableau itself and clear complete King-to-Ace sequences when they are all in the same suit.

-If you want to dive deeper into the mechanics, check out our complete guide on how to play Spider Solitaire.
+If you want to dive deeper into the mechanics, check out our how to play Spider Solitaire guide and the Spider rules reference.

 ♠ ♥ ♦ ♣